kevinyswong/kevinyswong.github.io/index.md

 later remember the original instance.
-Imagine what tempts us to take a photo: family reunions, smiles at the museum next to Starry Night, a friend's birthday party, a beached whale, scuba diving in the lagoon, gazing outwards at the dappled skyscraper lights in the twilight cityscape from top of the Empire State Building.
+Imagine what tempts us to take a photo: family reunions, smiles at the museum next to Starry Night, a friend's birthday party, a beached whale, scuba diving in the lagoon, gazing outwards at the dappled skyscraper lights in the twilight cityscape from the top of the Empire State Building.
 Imagine what we write about: intrigue, mystery, cataclysm, swashbuckling drama, romance, adventure, fantasy, conjured fiction.
 The objects and events which atract our remembrances are not those that embody our lived experience which bears the bulk of our hours and days but which are instead the